(1) NATURE & SCOPE OF BLOLOGY

 (Science) (Contribution)

-A. Andreas Vesalius P. Micrographia
+Vesalius P. Micrographia

 B. A.V.
 Leeuwenhoek Q. De Humani